amandeepmittal/amanhimself.dev/content/posts/build-a-react-native-app-with-react-hooks.md

         <TextInput
           style={styles.textInput}
           multiline={true}
-          placeholder='What do you want to do today?' placeholderTextColor='#abbabb'
+          placeholder="What do you want to do today?" placeholderTextColor="#abbabb"
         />
       </View>
     </View>